top of page

 About

-Dr. Kyler James Sherman-Wilkins (he/him/his) is an Assistant Professor of Sociology and Faculty Affiliate in the Gerontology program at Missouri State University.
+Dr. Kyler James Sherman-Wilkins (he/him/his) is an Associate Professor of Sociology, Faculty Affiliate in the Gerontology program, and Director of the Health Equity Research Collective at Missouri State University.
 A social demographer and life course sociologist by training, Dr. Sherman-Wilkins’ research centers around the social and structural determinants of health and health inequities, particularly as it pertains to cognitive health, across the life course.
-His work has appeared in the Journal of Health and Social Behavior, Geriatrics, and the International Journal of Environmental Research and Public Health.
+His work has appeared in leading research outlets such as Health Equity, the Journal of Health and Social Behavior, Geriatrics, and the International Journal of Environmental Research and Public Health.

 Kyler Sherman-Wilkins 4351.jpg